SchulzLab/EpiExpress/README.md

 python3 Prediction_Binned_CNN/prediction_binned_CNN.py Example_Run.JSON
 ```

-## Reproduce manuscript input matrices
+## Reproduce Manuscript Input Matrices

 Due to their size, we are not able to provide all the input matrices that were used in the manuscript to train the models, meaning
 the matrices with all the training and test samples from IHEC.
 However, the bigwigs on which the matrices were based on are available via the
 [EpiATLAS portal](https://ihec-epigenomes.org/epiatlas/data/) and which samples were used in the training and test is available in our [Zenodo](https://zenodo.org/uploads/13992024).
-Once you downloaded the H3K27ac ChIP-seq bigwig-files (*fc.signal.bigwig), you can follow the steps above to [generate the input matrices](https://github.com/SchulzLab/EpiExpress/tree/main#3-generate-input-data).
+Once you downloaded the H3K27ac ChIP-seq bigwig-files (*fc.signal.bigwig), you can follow the [steps above to generate the input matrices](https://github.com/SchulzLab/EpiExpress/tree/main#3-generate-input-data).
 The only thing
 missing then is the column with the expression, which can be taken from the file on Zenodo called genes_expected_count_DESeq2_H3K27acFormatted.tsv.
 It is based
 on the matrix from IHEC called genes_expected_count_DESeq2.csv, but can be directly mapped to the samples whose H3K27ac data we used.